 The provision that causes this to happen is the Government Pension Offset (GPO).
 Here’s how it works: The rule says the Social Security spousal benefit that I just described would be reduced, or penalized, by two-thirds of whatever the government pension is that they’re receiving.
 The vast majority of the time the CSRS retiree will not get a single dime of that spousal Social Security benefit.

 Now, she simply makes too much in her CSRS pension for her to qualify for any of his spousal benefit, so she would be disqualified from taking the additional $600 per month in the spousal benefit.
-The only way that she would be eligible to do this, or anyone in her scenario, would be if her pension was under $900 per month.
+The only way that she (or anyone else in her scenario) would be eligible to do this would be if her pension was under $900 per month.
 It’s very unlikely that a CSRS employee today would have a pension low enough to qualify.

 Most of the time the numbers just don’t work out.
 In all the cases that I work with, thousands of cases throughout the years, I have never, ever seen a CSRS retiree be eligible for the spousal benefit under Social Security.
 That’s just how the math works.

 In summary, the Windfall Elimination Provision (WEP) impacts the amount of Social Security that a CSRS employee can receive based on his/her own earned Social Security benefit, so presumably out in the private sector.
-The penalty that would be applied would either be half or up to $428, whichever yields the better benefit.
-The WEP affects a CSRS employee’s own work record.
+The penalty that would be applied would either be half or up to $512, whichever yields the better benefit.
+The WEP affects a CSRS ability to claim Social Security benefits off of the employee’s own work record.

 The bottom line is that we all have to be ready for retirement by knowing our numbers and all of the complicated legislation that surrounds them.
 I have a phrase that I use in my retirement workshops that really seems to resonate with folks.
 The phrase is, “If what you thought was true wasn’t, when would you like to know?”
 Most people would rather know right now so they can do something about it.
 While we might not be able to change all the legislation that we don’t like, we can manage our finances better in retirement if we know what impacts them.